Kenedy (footballer)

-Robert Kenedy Nunes do Nascimento (born 8 February 1996), known as Kenedy, is a Brazilian professional footballer who plays as a left winger for Liga MX club Pachuca, on loan from Real Valladolid.
+Robert Kenedy Nunes do Nascimento (born 8 February 1996), known as Kenedy, is a Brazilian professional footballer who plays as a left winger for Liga MX club Pachuca.

 Kenedy made his professional debut aged 17 for Fluminense, scoring five goals in 40 official games before a £6.3 million move to Chelsea in 2015.
 Kenedy has represented Brazil at under-17 and under-20 levels.

 Club career

 Early career

 Born in Santa Rita do Sapucaí, Minas Gerais, Kenedy is named after Robert F. Kennedy.
 He began his career at local club Santarritense before moving to Friburguense in Rio de Janeiro state at the age of 11, going on to Vasco da Gama and Atlético Mineiro before arriving at Fluminense.

 Fluminense

 Kenedy made his professional debut on 28 July 2013 in a 2–0 Série A defeat at Grêmio, replacing Wágner for the final nine minutes.
 On 24 May 2014, he scored his first professional goal, the only one in an away win over Esporte Clube Bahia.
 He netted his second goal for the club in September, a late equaliser against Cruzeiro.

 In March 2015, Kenedy scored in three home victories for Flu in that year's Campeonato Carioca.
 On 18 April, in the tournament's semi-final, he missed their first attempt as they lost 9–8 in a penalty shootout to Botafogo.